simbayippy/perp-dex-tools/docs/grid_strategy.md

    (`reduce_only` limit by default, market if boost mode is enabled).
 4. **Exit tracking**
    Accepted exit orders reset the state machine to `READY` so the next entry can launch immediately.
-Each loop prunes finished positions before calling `GridOrderCloser.ensure_close_orders()`, which watches for post-only cancels and automatically reposts with a wider tick offset.
+Each loop prunes genuinely finished positions then checks the live position snapshot; if exposure still exists but the close order vanished (post-only cancel, REST desync, etc.), the recovery pass re-tracks the position and hands it back to `GridOrderCloser.ensure_close_orders()` so the retry/market-fallback engine can run.
 After three failed attempts it executes a targeted market close, leaving other tracked exits untouched.

 ### Deterministic Order Mapping